stan-dev/cmdstanpy/docs/sample.rst

 The :ref:`class_cmdstanmodel` class method  ``sample`` returns a ``CmdStanMCMC`` object which provides properties to retrieve information about the sample, as well as methods to run CmdStan's summary and diagnostics tools.

-Useful methods for information about the sample and the fit are:
+Methods for information about the fit of the model to the data:

 - ``summary()`` - Run CmdStan's `stansummary <https://mc-stan.org/docs/cmdstan-guide/stansummary.html>`__ utility on the sample.
 - ``diagnose()`` - Run CmdStan's `diagnose <https://mc-stan.org/docs/cmdstan-guide/diagnose.html>`__ utility on the sample.
 - ``sampler_diagnostics()`` - Returns the sampler parameters as a map from sampler parameter names to a numpy.ndarray of dimensions draws X chains X 1.

+Methods for managing the sample:

 - ``save_csvfiles(dir_name)`` - Move output csvfiles to specified directory.
 - ``chains`` - Number of chains
 - ``num_draws`` - Number of post-warmup draws (i.e., sampling iterations)